 top of page

-Signs that your Child Might Have an Eating Disorder
+Signs that your Child Might Struggle with an Eating Disorder

 The never-ending pressure of fitting into society's idea of "beauty" has put massive pressure on young people.
 At every turn of a page or scroll of a screen, people are being constantly hit with the notion that your worth is based on things like the number on the scale, and the number of people who follow you.
 This toxic mindset that society has thrust today's youth has caused a spike in body dysmorphia and eating disorders.
 As a parent, it is important that you are aware of the possibility that your child could develop an eating disorder, as well as equipping yourself with the knowledge and tools to recognize the signs of one that your child could be attempting to hide from you.